bodrick/awesome/README.md

 *   [GoogleChromeLabs/critters](https://github.com/GoogleChromeLabs/critters) - 🦔 A Webpack plugin to inline your critical CSS and lazy-load the rest.
 *   [gothinkster/vue-realworld-example-app](https://github.com/gothinkster/vue-realworld-example-app) - An exemplary real-world application built with Vue.js, Vuex, axios and different other technologies.
 This is a good example to discover Vue for beginners.
 *   [Sonnyducks/ServiceNow](https://github.com/Sonnyducks/ServiceNow) - Useful ServiceNow scripts
-*   [arnoudkooi/ServiceNow-Utils](https://github.com/arnoudkooi/ServiceNow-Utils) - Chrome and Firefox Browser Extension for ServiceNow
+*   [arnoudkooi/ServiceNow-Utils](https://github.com/arnoudkooi/ServiceNow-Utils) - Browser Extension to enhance experience and productivity in ServiceNow
 *   [FallingSnow/h265ize](https://github.com/FallingSnow/h265ize) - A node utility utilizing ffmpeg to encode videos with the hevc codec.
 *   [luc-github/ESP3D-WEBUI](https://github.com/luc-github/ESP3D-WEBUI) - A Web UI for ESP8266 or ESP32 based boards connected to 3D printers / CNC
 *   [jangxx/node-magichome](https://github.com/jangxx/node-magichome) - An incomplete implementation of the functionality of the "Magic Home" app.
 Partially a port of https://github.com/Danielhiversen/flux\_led to Node.js